 Skills-based routing

-On Professional plans and above, you can choose to route tickets to agents with matching skills who also have an eligible status and spare capacity.
+On Professional plans and above, you can route tickets to agents with matching skills who also have an eligible status and spare capacity.
 To use this feature you must have defined skills for your account and a way to assign skills to tickets.
 When using ticket triggers to assign skills to tickets, you have the ability to specify whether each skill is required or optional.
-Skills marked as required can't time out and are always part of the criteria for routing the ticket to an agent, but optional skills stop being considered, in order of priority from low to high, for routing purposes when skill timeouts occur.
+Skills marked as required can't time out and are always part of the criteria for routing the ticket to an agent, but optional skills stop being considered for routing purposes when a skills timeout occurs.

-If you turn on skills-based routing, we recommend also configuring a skill timeout.
-When a timeout is configured, work can be assigned to agents without the optional skills if no available agents have all of the matching skills.
-For email tickets, which are always assigned to agents when routed by omnichannel routing, skill timeouts occur when a ticket reaches the front of the queue and no agent with all of the matching skills is available for a specified duration.
-However, for messaging and calls, skill timeouts can occur only when no agents with the matching skills are available (online, with spare capacity) for the timeout duration; if any agent with matching skills is available, omnichannel routing will continuously offer the ticket to them until either they accept it or all agents with matching skills become unavailable for the specified timeout duration.
+If you turn on skills-based routing, we recommend also configuring a skills timeout.
+When a timeout is configured, work may be assigned to agents without the optional skills if none of the agents with all of the skills are available.
+For email tickets, which are always assigned to agents by omnichannel routing, a skills timeout occurs when a ticket reaches the front of the queue and no agent with all of the matching skills is available for a specified duration.
+However, for messaging and calls, a skills timeout can occur only if no agents with the matching skills are available (online, with spare capacity) for the timeout duration.
+If any agent with matching skills is available, omnichannel routing will continuously offer the ticket to them until either they accept it or all agents with matching skills become unavailable for the specified timeout duration.

 See About using skills to route tickets.